-The Probate Court handles adult different guardianships of persons unable to care for themselves or to manage their own care or assistance, and conservatorships of the property of persons who are unable to manage their affairs.
+The Probate Court handles different guardianships of persons unable to care for themselves or to manage their own care or assistance, and conservatorships of the property of persons who are unable to manage their affairs.
 The different types of guardianships are:

 Temporary Guardianship of Minor: